 Riverside woodlands, idyllic riverbank sections and gravel islands on the old Aare watercourse near the Wildegg-Brugg (Axpo), Rupperswil-Auenstein (Axpo and SBB) and Rüchlig (Axpo) power plants are popular recreational areas for hikers, sports enthusiasts, fishermen, and tranquillity seekers.
 However, the residual water in the old Aare watercourse between Brugg and Aarau also poses dangers, in particular when surge water occurs.
 This is the case, when the power plant turbines have to be shut down abruptly for technical reasons.
 The weirs open to the old Aare watercourse because the water flowing in from the Aare cannot be dammed.
 Within a short time, the residual water volume exceeds the legally prescribed threshold.
 Unexpected flooding can also occur owing to far away weather conditions.

 Special alarm systems with flashing lights and loudspeakers have been installed at the Wildegg-Brugg and Rupperswil-Auenstein power plants to warn against sudden water level increases.
 In such a case, the system triggers a siren, which can be heard at great distances.
-The siren sounds in three 20-second intervals and is followed by an announcement "Attention, danger of flooding - please leave area!"
+The siren sounds in three 20 seconds intervals and is followed by an announcement "Attention, danger of flooding - please leave area!"
 At the Rüchlig power plant signs point out the dangers.

 As is the case along streams and rivers in power plant areas, numerous such signs have been posted on the banks of the old Aare watercourse.
 They point out the danger of a sudden water level increase, which can also occur under good weather conditions.
 Picnic areas on the popular gravel islands can suddenly no longer be evacuated.
 In the worst case, flooding occurs.